eder-ai/compass-db/README.md

 # CompassDB

-CompassDB is an open soruce ORM for [Gaia] (https://github.com/blockstack/gaia) storage.
+CompassDB is an open source ORM for [Gaia] (https://github.com/blockstack/gaia) storage.

  It provides an abstraction of a database over the file-based storage system provided by Gaia.
 It’s compatible with the Blockstack ecosystem which leverages the Gaia storage, to provide database methods for developers.